 Training for New Governors

 New governors are recommended to attend training on various aspects of governance and school management to assist them in their role.
 The Governance Services Team provides comprehensive training in these areas as part of their services to schools.
-The National Induction Programme for Governors is highly recommended for new governors to gain an understanding of their roles and responsibilities.
+The LA Governance Induction Programme for Governors and Trustees is highly recommended for new governors to gain an understanding of their roles and responsibilities.

 The Governance Services Team provides new governors with information, support, training and development to enable them to effectively carry out their role as a school governor.

 Governor Induction Process